 The American bobtail has an average life span of 11 – 15 years.

 Grooming an American bobtail isn’t the hardest thing in the world.
-If you have a long-haired breed then twice a week grooming will help remove dead skin, and knotted fur.
+If you have a long-haired breed then twice a week grooming will help remove dead skin and knotted fur.

 Short haired breeds will be ok with a once a week combing.
 This also helps disperse natural body oils.

-During shedding season though it may be advisable to undergo a three times weekly brushing to remove dead skin cells and knotted fur for the long-haired breed and twice weekly for the short haired breed.
+During shedding season though it may be advisable to undergo three times weekly brushing to remove dead skin cells and knotted fur for the long-haired breed and twice weekly for the short haired breed.

 Remember to visit your vet for regular check-ups and regularly check your cats’ ears and eyes.

-Adopting an America bobtail
+Adopting an American bobtail

 If you adopt an American bobtail cat be sure to give him plenty of space and time to adjust to his new surroundings.
-Don’t over crowd him and you will soon see his loving side emerge.
+Don’t overcrowd him and you will soon see his loving side emerge.
 America bobtail breeders will be able to give you advice on how to welcome them into your home.

 If you buy an American bobtail kitten then always ask about the parents and any diseases or illnesses in the litter and family genes.

-Generally American bobtails for sale should come from loving homes who can provide you with advice on caring for you bobtail and any family history of illnesses.
+Generally, American bobtails for sale should come from loving homes who can provide you with advice on caring for you bobtail and any family history of illnesses.